eightball270/Cisco-Dynamic-Routing/README.md

 1. Cisco Packet Tracer
 2. GNS3 (MikroTik)

-## Requirements
+## Requirement Nodes
 1. 3 Routers and Switches
 2. 6 Client PCs
+3. NAT Cloud (to remote via WinBox)
-3. Straight-Through Cables
+4. Straight-Through Cables
-4. Crossover Cables (for inter-router connection)
+5. Crossover Cables (for inter-router connection)

 ## Configuration Done
 1. The IP address on the router is used as the gateway for each client PC and for the inter-router network